pomdtr/smallweb.run/cloud/README.md

 smallweb sync create <username>@smallweb.live
 ```

 Your public key will be checked against `https://github.com/<username>.keys`.
-You'll be able to access your logs at https://smallweb.live/logs, after authenticating using github oauth.

-The command will use [mutagen](https://mutagen.io) to sync any changes of your local files to the smallweb instance (and vice-versa).

 You'll then be able to access your apps at `https://<app>.<user>.smallweb.live` (or `https://<app>.<your-domain>` if you setup a custom domain).